zachleat/zachleat.com/_posts/2024-01-31-good-bad-web-components.md

 <my-counter>3</my-counter>
 ```

-This is why folks claim that server-side rendering is yet to be a solved problem—because it has not yet been solved at the web platform level.
-I’d also wager that this is the biggest complaint about web components, too.
+This is why folks will claim that server-side rendering is yet to be a solved problem—it has not yet been solved at the web platform level.
+I’d also wager that this is the biggest remaining complaint about web components.

 Folks expect this to be solved because this is a problem that many component libraries have solved.
 However, I would warn that we’re holding these two disparate things to different expectations.

-Clientside component frameworks _can_ be compared to web component specifications and tools (though in fairness, some overlap exists).
+Clientside component frameworks _can_ and should be compared to web component specifications and tools.
 But if your component framework introduces an additional server rendering step or abstraction, it seems unfair to compare that to clientside-only web components.

-Server-rendered Svelte or React should not be compared to Custom Elements or Shadow DOM—these are apples and oranges.
-Client rendered Svelte and React—fine, sure—but not server-rendered versions of these.

-For me these criticisms suggest that we need an additional server-rendered abstraction for web components, too.
+Full stack server-rendered Svelte or React cannot and should not be compared to clientside web component specifications like Custom Elements or Shadow DOM—these are apples and oranges.
+The biggest thing I hear from these criticisms is that we need an additional server-rendered abstraction for web components, too.

 ## Framework Tension